Cheyenne Regional Airport: Historical airline service

-The city of Cheyenne continued to work with SkyWest Airlines and reinstated service to Denver as United Express using CRJ-200s beginning on November 12, 2020 (SkyWest operates for both American Eagle and United Express).
-Service was suspended on April 16, 2021 for runway upgrades and returned on November 1, 2021 with two daily flights to Denver.
-Service was suspended again from April 4, 2023 through August 31, 2023.
+The city of Cheyenne continued to work with SkyWest Airlines and reinstated service to Denver as United Express using CRJ-200s beginning on 12 November 2020 (SkyWest operates for both American Eagle and United Express).
+Service was suspended on 16 April 2021, for runway upgrades and returned on 1 November 2021, with two daily flights to Denver.
+Service was suspended again from 4 April 2023 through 31 August 2023 to allow for renovation and reconstruction of the runway.
+Service resumed on September 10, 2023.

-There was a significant drop in air travel and air service beginning in the late 1990s.
-This is believed to have been caused by a trend in the general public preferring to first drive to a larger airport, such as Denver, rather than fly from a smaller hometown facility.
-This has been the case at most smaller cities around the United States, many of which have lost all air service.